AP Explains: US sanctions on Huawei bite, but who gets hurt?

 RIPPLE EFFECTS

-The U.S. ban could have unwelcome ripple effects in the U.S., given how much technology Huawei buys from U.S. companies, especially from the makers of the microprocessors that go into smartphones, computers, internet networking gear and other gadgetry.
+The U.S. sanctions could have unwelcome ripple effects in the U.S., given how much technology Huawei buys from U.S. companies, especially from makers of the microprocessors that go into smartphones, computers, internet networking gear and other gadgetry.

-The list of chip companies expected to be hit hardest includes Micron Technologies, Qualcomm, Qorvo and Skyworks Solutions, which all have listed Huawei as a major customer in their annual reports.
+The list of chip companies expected to be hit hardest includes Micron Technologies, Qualcomm, Qorvo and Skyworks Solutions, which all have listed Huawei as a major customer.
 Others likely to suffer are Xilinx, Broadcom and Texas Instruments, according to industry analysts.

 Being cut off from Huawei will also compound the pain the chip sector is already experiencing from the Trump administration's rising China tariffs.